The Media and Entertainment Law Review: USA

 A dominant focus in relation to the development of US copyright law in recent years has been the harmonisation of the text of the Copyright Act (as well as judicial application of doctrines such as fair use) with rapid technological advancements.
 It is no exaggeration to say that predicting outcomes in copyright cases involving digital commerce has become quite challenging.

-Two recent cases illustrate the complexity of applying a generally pre-internet age copyright statute to current commercial settings.
+There is no shortage of cases illustrating the complexity of applying a generally pre-internet age copyright statute to current commercial settings.
 Capitol Records, LLC v.
 ReDigi, Inc51 provides one noteworthy example.
-The district court there addressed whether the first sale doctrine embodied in Section 109 of the Copyright Act, which allows the lawful owner of a copyrighted work to sell or otherwise dispose of possession of it without obligation to the copyright owner, protected transactions enabled by an internet service that allowed users to sell legally acquired digital musical files to other subscribers – in the process, relinquishing possession of the seller's own digital music file.
-Distinguishing this practice from that of disposition of a tangible, physical CD, the district court answered in the negative, citing the technologically correct fact that such digital file transfers implicated not merely distributions of the files but also the unauthorised creation of copies.
-The court acknowledged the controversial nature of the issue (and to some, the anomaly of distinguishing the transfer of a physical versus a digital copy of a sound recording where presumably only one copy remained following the digital transfer), but it held that it was bound to follow the text of the statute.
-The anomalous result was, the court concluded, a matter for Congress, not the courts, to correct.
-The decision was affirmed on appeal.
+The district court there addressed whether the first-sale doctrine embodied in Section 109 of the Copyright Act,52 which allows the lawful owner of a copyrighted work to sell or otherwise dispose of it without obligation to the copyright owner, protected transactions enabled by an internet service that allowed users to sell legally acquired digital musical files to other subscribers – in the process, relinquishing possession of the seller's own digital music file.53 Distinguishing this practice from that of disposition of a tangible, physical CD, the district court answered in the negative, citing the technologically correct fact that such digital file transfers implicated not merely distributions of files, but also the unauthorised creation of copies.54 The court acknowledged the controversial nature of the issue (and to some, the anomaly of distinguishing the transfer of a physical versus a digital copy of a sound recording where presumably only one copy remained following the digital transfer), but it held that it was bound to follow the text of the statute.
+The anomalous result was, the court concluded, a matter for Congress, not the courts, to correct.55 The decision was affirmed on appeal.56

-The function of US copyright law, as grounded in the Constitution, is to 'promote the progress of science and useful arts'.
-Accomplishing this objective entails striking the proper balance between providing incentives to the creation of works of authorship while not unduly hampering productive uses of copyrighted materials that benefit society.
-The fair use doctrine, codified in Section 107 of the Copyright Act, serves this balancing function.
+The function of US copyright law, as grounded in the Constitution, is to 'promote the progress of science and useful arts'.63 Accomplishing this objective entails striking the proper balance between providing incentives to the creation of works of authorship while not unduly hampering productive uses of copyrighted materials that benefit society.
+The fair use doctrine, codified in Section 107 of the Copyright Act,64 serves this balancing function.
 Courts evaluate fair use on a case-by-case basis by assessing the four factors identified in Section 107 (and sometimes others, notably bad faith).
 Those factors include: (1) the purpose and character of the use, (2) the nature of the copyrighted work, (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole, and (4) the effect of the use upon the potential market for or value of the copyrighted work.
 Application of the fair use doctrine to particular facts has always been challenging and somewhat unpredictable, and the advent of the digital age has complicated the task, as the following examples demonstrate.

 Most recently, a group of leading US book publishers sued the Internet Archive, a digital library, in connection with the widespread, systematic and unauthorised digital reproduction and distribution of a vast number of copyrighted works.
-In March 2020, as the covid-19 pandemic was starting to cause significant disruption across the US, the Internet Archive created what it referred to as a National Emergency Library.
-Although the Internet Archive shut down that aspect of its operations in June 2020 after the lawsuit was filed, there remains a significant dispute over whether its practice of 'controlled digital lending', pursuant to which it distributes (without permission) digital copies of works for time-limited periods in a manner asserted to be equivalent to traditional library lending of physical copies, is infringing or defensible as a fair use under US copyright law.
+In March 2020, as the covid-19 pandemic was starting to cause significant disruption across the US, the Internet Archive created what it referred to as a National Emergency Library.69 Although the Internet Archive shut down that aspect of its operations in June 2020 after the lawsuit was filed,70 there remains a significant dispute over whether its practice of 'controlled digital lending', pursuant to which it distributes (without permission) digital copies of works for time-limited periods in a manner asserted to be equivalent to traditional library lending of physical copies, is infringing or defensible as a fair use under US copyright law.
 Fact discovery in the case is proceeding, with dispositive motions due in mid-2022.

 Over-enforcement of music copyrights

 In Gray v.
-Perry, the jury's verdict that Katy Perry's hit song 'Dark Horse' infringed the plaintiffs' song 'Joyful Noise' did not survive the court's review.
-The trial court vacated the jury's verdict on the grounds that the eight-note ostinato in 'Joyful Noise' was not original enough to be copyrightable and that, in any event, 'Dark Horse' was not substantially similar as a matter of law.
-The plaintiffs' appeal is pending.
+Perry, the jury's verdict that Katy Perry's hit song 'Dark Horse' infringed the plaintiffs' song 'Joyful Noise' did not survive the court's review.74 The trial court vacated the jury's verdict on the grounds that the eight-note ostinato in 'Joyful Noise' was not original enough to be copyrightable and that, in any event, 'Dark Horse' was not substantially similar as a matter of law.75 The plaintiffs' appeal remains pending.

 ii Personality rights